Simulation-Decomposition/simdec-fi/src/content/posts/monte-carlo-vs-simdec.md

 ## The bottom line is

-If your goal is only to quantify variation, Monte Carlo may be enough.
+If your goal is only to quantify variation and estimate value at risk, Monte Carlo may be enough.
-If your goal is to understand outcomes, communicate them, and act on them, SimDec gives that distribution a legend.
+If your goal is to understand outcomes, communicate them, and act on them, show that simulation dataset to SimDec.

 ## Already running Monte Carlo?
 You're minutes away from SimDec insight

-If you already run Monte Carlo simulations, you already have everything needed for SimDec.

-Just export the **input–output dataset** from your simulation runs and upload it to the **[SimDec dashboard](https://simdec.io)**.
+Just export the input–output dataset from your simulation and upload it to the free **[SimDec dashboard](https://simdec.io)**.
 In a few minutes, the platform will decompose your output distribution into interpretable scenarios.

 If you need help getting started, see the [quick tutorial](https://youtu.be/z0QX121o50A?si=HtQrzQiP3FKLFs0D) or chat with the [SimDec assistant](https://chatgpt.com/g/g-69b41f4fa01c819181ed3a7f3256c6b5-simdec-assisstant).